- Noblesville High School

 The winners are:

-Paige Simonetto, First Grade Teacher, Stony Creek Elementary (elementary winner)
+Mario Dohnert, Fourth Grade Teacher, Hazel Dell Elementary (elementary winner)

-Katherine Hahn, Art Teacher, Noblesville High School, (high school winner)
+Michelle Tharp-Taylor, French Teacher, Noblesville High School (high school winner)

-The four educators were selected to represent different academic levels.
-One of this year’s elementary winners, David Kimmel, was further distinguished as the overall district winner.
-Two teachers were chosen at the elementary level to reflect the fact that approximately 50% of Noblesville Schools teachers are at the elementary level.
+The four educators were selected to represent different academic levels, with two teachers chosen at the elementary level to reflect the fact that 50% of Noblesville Schools teachers are in elementary schools.

 Selection focused on master teachers who excel at putting Noblesville Schools’ mission and vision into action and whose accomplishments align well with the Indiana Department of Education’s state Teacher of the Year criteria.